bakito/adguardhome-sync/README.md

 - Rewrites
 - Services
 - Clients
-- DNS Config (BETA)
+- DNS Config
-- DHCP Config (BETA)
+- DHCP Config

 ### Setup of initial instances

 New AdGuardHome replica instances can be automatically installed if enabled via the config autoSetup.
 During automatic installation, the admin interface will be listening on port 3000 in runtime.

 To skip automatic setup